Coupling quantum spin ice to matter on the centered pyrochlore lattice: The lattice gauge theory

+Firstly, the spinons in $H_{\mathrm{eff}}^{(4)}$ are also massless, since we are interested in the limit $U_f \rightarrow \infty$, enforcing one spinon per site, so this term only contributes a constant to the Hamiltonian.
+Secondly, the two flavors of fermions present in both theories behave differently with respect to the Gauss law, in quantum electrodynamics electrons with spin up or down have the same, rather than opposite electric charge.
+Finally, the coupling of the gauge field to the fermions in $H_{\mathrm{eff}}^{(4)}$ is more complicated than the minimal coupling of free fermions in Eq.~(\ref{eq:qed}), interacting with both the other flavor of fermion and a loop of gauge fields.
+We note that our choice of mapping for the center spins is not the only one, other choices could result in different effective lattice gauge theories with bosonic or fermionic degrees of freedom coupled to the gauge fields.

-The question going forward is if the ground state of Eq.~\eqref{eq:H_rotor4} is deconfined in the physical limit and gauge sector.
+Returning to the ground state of the XXZ model on the centered pyrochlore, the question going forward is if Eq.~\eqref{eq:H_rotor4} is deconfined in the physical limit and gauge sector.
 If so, this would correspond to a \uo QSL, different from the one on pyrochlore.
 Another possibility is for single fermions (spinons) to be deconfined but for spinon pairs to condense, which would lead to a \zt QSL via the Higgs mechanism~\cite{savary2017}.
 Also pertinent, is whether the $\gamma = 2$ point, where Eq.~\eqref{eq:H_rotor4} was derived, is a special point in parameter space or whether the low energy properties of the model in a broader region of the parameter space can be understood in the context of the lattice gauge theory.
 In the following sections, we attempt to gain some insight using exact diagonalization.